Lyon: what Women's Champions League records do they hold?

 It was a journey that started 13 years ago in front of around 100 people in a qualifying round match in North Macedonia, and one that has taken the UEFA Women's Champions League by storm.

 In October 2019, Lyon became the first club to play 100 matches in UEFA women's club competition,a 4-0 win away to Fortuna Hjørring in the first leg of the round of 16.
-From that opening game in what was then known as the UEFA Women's Cup – a 12-0 defeat of Slovakia's Slovan Duslo Šala in Strumica – they may not have improved on their margin of victory but they have gone on to claim most of the club records in the competition, not least their six titles, including a current run of four in a row, with a chance to add another on Sunday against Wolfsburg ...
+From that opening game in what was then known as the UEFA Women's Cup – a 12-0 defeat of Slovakia's Slovan Duslo Šala in Strumica – they may not have improved on their margin of victory but have gone on to claim most of the club records in the competition, not least their seven titles, including a current run of five in a row which matches Real Madrid's male record from the first years of the European Cup.
+Paco Gento was in that team; his record of six European club titles has now been overtaken by three Lyon players.

 Lyon in UEFA Women's Cup/UEFA Women's Champions League